New-Shepard/ranch/README.md

-# ranch
+# Craft repository for shepard project
-public repo 'RANCH'
+This is the 'RANCH' where our shepard begin to walk a round.